A Commentary on “Rights Inflation and the Crisis of Canada’s Rights Culture”

 The language of human rights is deployed to defend or attack all sorts of things, but “human rights” are grounded in a recognized catalogue of legal claims.
 The contents of the catalogue evolve with time and depend on activists, lawmakers, the courts and international law.

 At a session held by the Canadian Political Scientists Association in Ottawa in 2015, a group of us was asked to reflect on the thesis put forward by Dominique Clément that “rights inflation” has run rampant.
 It has become fashionably provocative in recent years to complain about a proliferation of human rights.
-After all, there are now hundreds of human rights in Canada and everywhere else, and that is said to be inflationary.
-NGOs are accused of spending a lot of time and money in the courts trying to defend people.
-And some rights that were never designed to be called rights at all.
-Others appear trivial or just plain weird.
+After all, there are now hundreds of human rights in Canada and everywhere else for that matter.
+We are told that this is an inflation of human rights.
+NGOs are accused of spending a lot of time and money in the courts trying to defend people and even some rights that were never designed to be called rights at all.
+Others rights claims appear trivial or just plain weird.

-Many of these statements simply ignore the iterative nature of the evolution of human rights law, that develops just like any other branch of law.
+Many of these assertions about the declining value of rights simply ignore the iterative nature of the evolution of human rights law, which develops just like any other branch of law.
 Implicit (and sometimes explicit) in the debates about devalued or expansionist rights is the idea that certain rights are inherently more important than others.
 It is also argued that a multiplicity of rights somehow detracts from older, more established rights.

-It is important in addressing these concerns to understand that “core rights” include not only the fundamental freedoms, like freedom of expression and religion, but also economic and social rights, like the right to housing and education, and instruments that develop human rights for specific collectives and groups like children.
+It is important in addressing these concerns to understand that “core rights” include not only the fundamental freedoms, like freedom of expression and religion, but also economic and social rights, like the right to housing and education, and that Canada has ratified instruments articulate human rights for specific groups like children.

-As for the “too many rights” argument, if you take a stroll through any law library today, you will see a huge proliferation of new case law, legislative material, regulations and commentary in every area.
-From constitutional and contracts law to indigenous and intellectual property law, the complexity and content of legal norms, principles and practice are constantly evolving.
+As for the “too many rights” argument, if you take a stroll through any law library today, you will see a huge proliferation of new case law, legislative material, regulations and commentary in every area of law, from constitutional and contracts law to Indigenous and intellectual property law; the complexity and content of legal norms, principles and practice are constantly evolving.
 The same is true for human rights law.
 The idea that human rights are in some kind of crisis as a result of entirely normal developments is largely a product of distortions and misunderstandings about how law works and its connections to human society.

 The alternative thesis, and one that is more reflective of the development of human rights as it evolves as a legal concept and area of practice is that new principles of law emerge to address human needs and human realities and that they enhance, rather than devalue, the currency of human rights law.